PapaCyber/FilePermissions/README.md

 |:---|  :--- | :--- |
 | `chmod` | `g-x`(remove `execute` permission for `group`) | `drafts` (the folder modified for the command) |

-It now reads `drwx------` `research_team` has no permissions or access to the folder now.
+The `x` or execute has been removed, here is the highlighted changed: drwx--`-`--- `research_team` has no permissions or access to the folder now.

 Only the `user` has `read`, `write`, and `execute` permissions.
 <img src="https://imgur.com/7FE73do.png" height="80%" width="80%"/>